BirdeeHub/lzextras/README.md

 in the lsp field you can declare:

-- a function to run for all lsps that recieves the plugin object, (mostly for lspconfig)
+- a function to run for all LSP specs, that recieves the plugin object, (mostly for lspconfig)

 OR

-- a table of lsp settings which denotes that thing is an lsp, and it makes sure the function ones load first to be parsed within the functions provided in the first form above.
+- a table of LSP settings which denotes that thing fulfills the LSP, and it makes sure the function ones load first to be parsed within the functions provided in the first form above.